 Kinzo Storehouse, built in 1751, was used to store gold and silver coins within Osaka Castle.
 Kinzo Storehouse was referred to as shin-gokinzo (new kinzo) as it replaced an Read more [...]

 Osaka Castle is Osaka’s most popular attraction and famous landmark.
-Osaka Castle sets an imposing sight by day or night from its hill top vantage point surrounded by imposing walls and moats.
+Osaka Castle sets an imposing sight by day or night from its raised vantage point surrounded by imposing walls and moats.

-Osaka Castle is a flat land style Japanese Castle which features thirteen structures which are designated Important Cultural Properties, an observation deck on the top floor and a museum inside the main tower (donjon) where you can find a large variety of historical materials and displays.
+Osaka Castle is a flat land style Japanese Castle which features thirteen structures which are designated Important Cultural Properties.
+There is a museum and an observation deck on the top floor of the main tower (donjon) where you can find a large variety of historical materials and displays.

 Osaka Castle History

 Originally built in 1583 by the order of Hideyoshi Toyotomi, the castle has suffered destruction several times throughout its history.
 The current donjon (main tower) was built in 1931 with the external appearance of the castle built by Hideyoshi Toyotomi.
 In 1997 the Japanese Government designated the main tower as a Registered Tangible Cultural Property.

 The steep walls which rise close to 30 meters high are made of huge blocks of stone that were transported to Osaka from quarries over 100 km away.
 The sheer height of the walls and the wide moats they rise above the surrounding plane to make for a grand sight that can be matched by no other castle in Japan.
 The dolphins on the roof, the ornamental roof tiles and reliefs carved in the shape of tigers are all gilded with gold.